Dignity and the Politics of Protection: Abortion Restrictions Under Casey/Carhart, 117 YALE L.J. 1694 (2008)

 Date of Authorship for this Version

 Siegel, Reva B., "Dignity and the Politics of Protection: Abortion Restrictions Under Casey/Carhart" (2008).
 Faculty Scholarship Series.
-Paper 1134.
+1134.